Gipfel/Gipfel/README.md

 <h2 align="center"> Hey there and welcome to my GitHub Profile!
     <p> </p>
-    <h4 align="center">I am Herbert, my Online Alias is Gipfel or GIIIPFEL.
+    <h4 align="center">I am Herbert, my Online Alias is Gipfel/GIIIPFEL.
 I am a FullStack Webdeveloper and also a GameDeveloper who currently uses Next.JS the most.
 I really like working with Next and it also got a part in my diploma thesis!</h4>
 </h2>

 <h1></h1>